robbert-vdh/yabridge/README.md

     editor gets opened.
 For instance Phase Plant doesn't load external samples samples until the editor is open, and Disperser doesn't do any signal processing before opening the editor.
-  - Phase Plant doesn't play any sound until the editor has been opened?
   - KiloHearts plugins create a ridiculous amount of file descriptor leaks in wineserver when esync is enabled.
 I haven't come across any other plugins that do this.
 Not sure if this is fixable in yabridge.